Close

 Step 6: Application Tracking and Processing

-Rejection Appeals: Unsuccessful applicants may request reconsideration by addressing specific rejection reasons and submitting additional supporting evidence within prescribed timeframes.
+Rejection appeals and reconsideration: Unsuccessful applicants may request reconsideration by addressing specific rejection reasons cited by the consulate and submitting additional supporting evidence within prescribed timeframes.
+Contact the issuing consulate for specific procedures and requirements for visa reconsideration requests.